ubirch/telekom-nbiot-hackathon-2017/en-pxt-development.md

 bc95.setServer("13.93.47.253", 9090)
 ```

-> Remember to download the program again, after changing code and copy the resulting file onto the USB drive `MINI`.
+> After changing code: remember to download the program again and copy the resulting file onto the USB drive `MINI`.

 > Attention!
 Be aware that PXT does not support floating point math.